rackerlabs/docs-cloud-servers/dev-guide/extensions/ext-scheduled-images.rst

 API operations for scheduling images
 ------------------------------------

-For examples of these operations, see :ref:`Scheduled images operations <api-operations-images>`.
+For examples of these operations, see the following operations:

+:ref:`Enable scheduled images <post-enable-scheduled-images-servers-server-id-rax-si-scheduled-image>`

+:ref:`Show scheduled images <get-show-scheduled-images-servers-server-id-rax-si-scheduled-image>`

+:ref:`Delete scheduled images <delete-disable-scheduled-images-servers-server-id-rax-si-scheduled-image>`